actoron/jadex/docs/tutorials/bpmn/03 Basic Processes.md

 Exercise B2 - Sequence of Tasks
 --------------------------------------------

-In this lesson you will learn how to execute tasks in sequence, i.e. one after another.Â
+In this lesson you will learn how to execute tasks in sequence, i.e. one after another.

 ### Creating Tasks and Flow Connectors